Pay Period: Everything You Need to Know

 A pay period details how regularly employees get paid and the number of checks they’ll receive yearly.
 An employee’s pay frequency can determine the portion of monthly deductions taken per paycheck.

 All businesses are required to pay their employees.
 The pay schedule, however, can vary based on a number of things.
-State laws determine a minimum pay period, once monthly, but there are also semi-monthly, biweekly and weekly pay periods.
+State laws determine a minimum pay period of at least once per month, but there are also semi-monthly, bi-weekly, and weekly pay periods.

 - A weekly pay period is most common for hourly employees and results in 52 total paychecks annually.